 We commonly think about creativity as the colors someone chooses for a painting or a drawing.
 But having creativity goes beyond just choosing colors, it’s also a way of thinking, solving problems, and applying knowledge.

-Experts say creativity is ageless and timeless, but more importantly, creativity can be acquired and fostered!
-From their earliest days, babies respond to contrasts, colors, sounds, and movements.
+Experts say creativity is ageless and timeless, but, more importantly, creativity can be acquired and fostered!
+From their earliest days, kids respond to contrasts, colors, sounds, and movements.
 How they integrate these various experiences will influence their development, especially in how they acquire their creativity.
 When creativity is fostered in the early years it can bring tons of benefits.
 A study made at UNC-Chapel Hill found that kids’ imagination and creativity specifically helped them to cope with pain.
-Creativity also helps kids be more confident, develop social skills, and learn more.
+Creativity also helps children to be more confident, develop social skills, and learn more.